Ivanzhela/Task-Employee-Manager/README.md

 # TASK-EMPLOYEE MANAGER

 TASK-EMPLOYEE MANAGER is an application that allows the management of tasks and employees.
 Each registered employee can create, update or delete their created tasks, as well as their profile.
-It is easy to track the tasks of each employee that they have started and what status they have - in progress or completed.
+It is easy to track the tasks each employee has started and the status they are at - in progress or completed.

 ## Start the app